Living for Christ or Living for Causes: Unmasking Modern Idolatry

 The last verse of “What I Live For” by George Linnaeus Banks: “I live for those who love me, Whose hearts are kind and true, For heaven that smiles above me, And waits my spirit too; For the cause that lacks assistance, For the wrong that needs resistance, For the future in the distance, And the good that I can do.”1 I’ve loved that poem since I memorized part of it in elementary school.
-Now I see its subtle idolatry.
+Now I see it's subtle idolatry.

 How many causes need assistance?
 How many wrongs need resistance?
 More than we can count.
 How do we choose what to do?
 Did God create us to find purpose in whatever good we do?
 No.

 Our purpose is to do the specific good deeds God has planned.
 “For we are God’s masterpiece.
 He has created us anew in Christ Jesus, so we can do the good things he planned for us long ago” (Ephesians 2:10 NLT).
 To discern them, we must remain dependent on God.
+Let's unmask modern idolatry.

 We can offer assistance and resistance and do what most people call good things without any faith connection to Jesus the Vine.
 Secular philanthropists do it all the time.